Vusoni/Tailwindcss-LearningProject/README.md

-# Real Estate Website Tailwind CSS Project
+# Website Tailwind CSS Learning Project

 This repository is a personal learning project where I practice web design and explore Tailwind CSS.
 It is not a complete or polished website, and it does not include full features — the focus is purely on learning and experimentation.